lauraliu518/4-final-nextquad/UX-DESIGN.md

   - Location
   - RSVP count ("24 going")
   - Category tags
-- Bottom navigation: "My Event" and "Add Event" buttons
+- Bottom navigation: "RSVPS", "My Event" and "Add Event" buttons

 **User Interactions**:
 - Tap any event card to view detailed event information
 - Tap category filters to show only events of that type
 - Use search bar to find events by keyword
+- Tap "RSVPS" to view and manage event RSVPs
 - Tap "My Event" to view hosted and attended events
 - Tap "Add Event" to create a new event

-#### 3.2 Event Detail
+#### 4.2 Event Detail
 ![Event Detail](ux-design/prototype/NextQuad_Events_Wireframes/Event%20Detail.png)

 **Purpose**: Display comprehensive information about a specific event and allow users to RSVP.